laila12399/lailascoaching/content/1-on-1-coaching.md

 showtoc: false
 hidden: true
 ---
-Use this form if you would like to arrange a 1-on-1 coaching session with me.
-My current rate: $30/30m, $50/hr.
+Use this form if you would like to arrange a 1-on-1 phone coaching session with me.
+My current rate is $30/30m, $50/hr.

 {{< oneononeform >}}